 The third method for viewing individual element results is to use the buttons on the toolbar.
 First you must open the basin model, select a current forecast alternative, and select one or more elements in the basin map by clicking with the arrow tool.
 Once you have a selected element, click the graph, summary table, or time-series table buttons.
 The button for selecting a graph shows a line plot.
 The button for the summary table shows a plain table.
 The button for the time-series table shows a table plus a clock.
 The appropriate result will automatically open.
-If you selected more than one element, then one result for each element results will only be enabled if the results for the current forecast alternative do not need to be recomputed, and there is an element selection in the basin map.
+If you selected more than one element, then one result for each element will be added to the Desktop.
+The toolbar buttons for viewing element results will only be enabled if the results for the current forecast alternative do not need to be recomputed, and there is an element selection in the basin map.